-Help us Plan the Future of John Maccarone Memorial Stadium and Park!
+Thank You for Your Participation!
+Glen Cove Residents Help Plan the Future of John Maccarone Memorial (City) Stadium and Park

-There is an exciting opportunity to improve the existing site as well as the site of the former incinerator, allowing for more activities and, at the same time, making it easier for people to park around the grounds.
-Thanks to a grant provided by the New York State Department of State, two City of Glen Cove agencies – the Department of Parks and Recreation and the Community Development Agency – are leading this planning effort, which will result in engineering plans that will go out for construction.
+Thanks to a grant provided by the New York State Department of State (under Title 11 of the Environmental Protection Fund), two City of Glen Cove entities – the Department of Parks and Recreation and the Community Development Agency – are leading this planning effort.

-This survey was prepared with funds provided by the New York State Department of State under Title 11 of the Environmental Protection Fund.
+Public outreach and engagement for this project was conducted with funds provided by the New York State Department of State under Title 11 of the Environmental Protection Fund.